This vegetarian Summer Succotash Salad Recipe is a blend of butterbeans, corn, onions and green beans in a light vinaigrette dressing.

-This seasonal favorite, Succotash Salad, is loaded with veggie goodness and perfect for vegans, vegetarians, as well as those on low-cal, low carb, or paleo diets.
+This seasonal favorite, Summer Succotash Salad, is loaded with veggie goodness and perfect for vegans, vegetarians, as well as those on low-cal, low carb, or paleo diets.

 We all know that summer is a great time to celebrate all the beautiful vegetables that gardens have to offer, but you don’t have to wait until then to enjoy the delights of this healthy veggie dish that has been made for well over 250 years: Succotash Salad.

 Succotash shouldn’t take you by surprise.
 In fact, it’s been one of the mainstay recipes here in America for well over 400 years.

 Traditionally, Succotash is served at Thanksgiving at most tables in New England.
 But over time it has made its way across the U.S. collecting ingredient variations as it goes.

 Sources say that this New World dish’s name originated from the Algonquin Narragansett word for “sohquttahhash,” which means “broken corn kernels.”
 Succotash, back then, was made using produce that the Indians found or grew as part of their diet.
 And, it was shared with colonists who later passed this recipe onto their kin.

 Even in the mid 20th Century, Succotash was commonly used as a main dish during the Great Depression.
 Since most ingredients were readily available and low-cost, families could eat cheaply and still eat nutritionally sound despite the lean years.

 So, you can see why it’s no wonder that Succotash Salad Recipe has endured for generations.
 And, it’s definitely one recipe to add to your arsenal of salad recipes, too!